villasite/sba/_posts/2020-07-04-thu-phillip-bradley.md

 ---
 **12 PM**

-Today we are excited to welcome Phillip Bradley.
+Today we are excited to welcome Phillip Bradley, president of the nonprofit organization.
 Part of our "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>